An Eco-Friendly Easter: Egg Packaging and Recycling

 Try to limit the chance of contamination in your recycling by checking local authority guidelines, reading packaging labels, and cleaning away any food waste – oily and greasy food can have a detrimental effect on the quality of the output from recycled paper and card.

-I know the confectionary industry is working with the packaging industry to reduce the amount of packaging - in fact, large parts of the sector are working with DS Smith on achieving this.
-However, the challenge for local authorities, and for us, lies in ensuring that all that card is collected in streams that help support quality materials for the recycling process— John Melia, Managing Director UK Recycling
+Large parts of the confectionary industry is working with DS Smith to reduce the amount of packaging.
+The challenge for local authorities lies in ensuring that all card is collected in streams that support quality materials for the recycling process.

 Easter recycling and beyond